lukasdanckwerth/dailylog/README.md

 usage: dailylog <text> [<argument>]

-    --label label    The label of the log message.
+    --label     | -b label    The label of the log message.
-    --level level    The level of the log message.
+    --level     | -l level    The level of the log message.

-    --error          Sets the level to ERRO.
+    --l-info    | -li         Sets the level to INFO.
-    --warning        Sets the level to WARN.
+    --l-warning | -lw         Sets the level to WARN.
-    --info           Sets the level to INFO.
-    --error          Sets the level to ERRO.
+    --l-error   | -le         Sets the level to ERRO.

     --remove    | -r          Removes the dailylog file.
-    --status | -s    Prints status information about the dailylog infrastructure.
     --week                    Shows the weekly log.
-    --quite          Do not print message on console.
+    --quite     | -q          Do not print message on console.
-    --dry            Do not write message to files.
+    --dry       | -d          Do not write message to files.
     --help      | -h          Prints this help and exists.

 ```
 [mark-usage-end]::